TABLE OF CONTENTS

 High Energy Drinks – School Policy

-After consultation with the ELSB principals, effective immediately, schools in the ELSB will prohibit the consumption of high energy drinks on school board property.
+After consultation with the PSB principals, schools in the PSB will prohibit the consumption of high energy drinks on school board property.
 These drinks such as Red Bull, Full Throttle, Venom, Adrenaline Rush, Rock Star, etc., are designed for adult use, and according to the PEI Medical Association are unsafe for student consumption, potentially causing dizziness, increased blood pressure, heart irregularity, and addiction.

 Peanut-Free School Policy

-This year, several students in our school have severe, life-threatening allergies to peanut butter, peanuts, and nut containing products.
-A recent review of our procedures was conducted by Health & Social Services Department, and it was recommended that our school implement a voluntary peanut-free policy; therefore, East Wiltshire Intermediate school will be entirely peanut/nut free.
+Several students in our school have severe, life-threatening allergies to peanut butter, peanuts, and nut containing products.
+East Wiltshire Intermediate school will be entirely peanut/nut free.

 Everyone’s cooperation in helping our school to be a safe environment for all students is appreciated.